nisiscau/C-Training/README.md

 # CPP-Training
-A series of scripts covering C++ fundamentals, named by topics
+A series of scripts covering C++ fundamentals, arranged by topic